 The VMware HCX WAN Optimization service improves performance characteristics of the private lines or Internet paths by applying WAN optimization techniques like the data de-duplication and line conditioning.
 It makes performance closer to a LAN environment.
-It accelerates on-boarding to the destination site using Internet/VPN- without waiting for Direct Connect/MPLS circuits.
+It accelerates on-boarding to the destination site using Internet connections, without waiting for Direct Connect/MPLS circuits.

 HCX Network Extension Virtual Appliance

-The HCX Network Extension service provides a low-touch operation for high performance (4–6 Gbps) Layer 2 Extension from environments that use a vSphere Distributed Switch, or NSX Networking.
+The HCX Network Extension service provides a low-touch operation for faster performance (4–6 Gbps) Layer 2 Extension from environments that use a vSphere Distributed Switch, or NSX Networking.
 HCX Network Extension provides the ability to keep the same IP and MAC addresses during virtual machine migrations.
-HCX Network Extension with Mobility Optimized Networking eliminates tromboning between migrated virtual machines on different extended segments, and virtual machines on native NSX-T networks at the destination.
+HCX Network Extension with Mobility Optimized Networking eliminates "tromboning" between migrated virtual machines on different extended segments, and virtual machines on native NSX-T networks at the destination.

 HCX Sentinel Gateway Appliance